 Invite the people you work with to contribute to your business

 Every person in your company or business has a different perspective and their own awareness.
 So are YOU willing to tap into that?
-I’ve noticed that entrepreneurs rarely act like a “commanders-in-chief“.
+I’ve noticed that entrepreneurs rarely act like “commanders-in-chief“.

-Yes, their usual approach is, “What does this person know and what can they contribute?”
+Their usual approach is, “What does this person know and what can they contribute?”
 Entrepreneurs constantly ask questions about every aspect of a business.